MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-discovery.md

 ---
-title: Cloud App Security Cloud Discovery API
+title: Defender for Cloud Apps Cloud Discovery API
 description: This article provides information about using the Cloud Discovery API. ms.date: 01/18/2021 ms.topic: reference